catid/blog2022/content/posts/tiny_sr.md

 After training and conversion to ONNX, using Netron to visualize the model was very helpful to verify that it was doing what I expected.
 Furthermore, `openvino-workbench` has a model visualizer for the `.bin/.xml` OpenVINO IR model, which is useful to check what operations might need to be improved for performance.

-For example, I found that the bias terms in `conv2d` layers was creating a separate `add` operation in the OpenVINO IR model which lead to poor cache usage and a big performance hit.
+For example, I found that the bias terms in `conv2d` layers was creating a separate `add` operation in the OpenVINO IR model which led to poor cache usage and a big performance hit.
 Removing the bias terms also just happens to improve performance of the model, so it's a win-win.

 Implementing a space-to-depth operation in PyTorch does not convert well to OpenVINO: